freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/09-information-security/information-security-projects/stock-price-checker.md

 **Note** Privacy Considerations: Due to the requirement that only 1 like per IP should be accepted, you will have to save IP addresses.
 It is important to remain compliant with data privacy laws such as the General Data Protection Regulation.
 One option is to get permission to save the user's data, but it is much simpler to anonymize it.
 For this challenge, remember to anonymize IP addresses before saving them to the database.
 If you need ideas on how to do this, you may choose to hash the data, truncate it, or set part of the IP address to 0.

-Write the following tests in `tests/2_functional-tests.js`:
+Escribe las siguientes pruebas en `tests/2_functional-tests.js`:

 -   Viewing one stock: GET request to `/api/stock-prices/`
 -   Viewing one stock and liking it: GET request to `/api/stock-prices/`